D-Dean-Lab/CtGAP/README.md

 - Ensure scrubby is on your path: `export PATH=$PATH:/path/to/scrubby/target/release`

 6. Download a host genome, and ensure it gets placed into the `resources/` folder
-	- We recommend this human  genome[from NCBI](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/)
+	- We recommend this human  genome [from NCBI](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/)
 	- Ensure the kraken2 working directory is on your path: `export PATH=$PATH:/path/to/kraken2_dir`

 7. Download one of the kraken dbs with archaea, eukaryotic, and bacterial genomes, rename to `resources/standardDB`: